DecentraLabsCom/Lab-Metadata/README.md

 **Advantages:**

-* Trust and Immutability: Data stored on-chain is tamper-proof and publicly verifiable.
+* Trust and immutability: Data stored on-chain is tamper-proof and publicly verifiable.

-* Payment and Access Logic: Metadata like price, accessURI, and accessKey directly impacts business logic.
+* Payment and access logic: Metadata like price, accessURI, and accessKey directly impacts business logic.

-* Autonomous Operations: Enables dApps and smart contracts to function trustlessly.
+* Autonomous operations: Enables dApps and smart contracts to function trustlessly.

 **Disadvantages:**

-* Gas Fees: Updating on-chain data requires a transaction and incurs a cost.
+* Gas fees: Updating on-chain data requires a transaction and incurs a cost.

-* Size Constraints: Blockchain storage is expensive and limited.
+* Size constraints: Blockchain storage is expensive and limited.

 ✅ In DecentraLabs, the following attributes are stored on-chain in the LabFacet contract (see the [Smart contracts specification](https://github.com/DecentraLabsCom/Smart-Contract-Specifications)) to ensure transparency and integrity of critical service-related data: